vivekdeshmukhrepos/azure_model_router/readme.md

-# README - Azure AI Foundry Model Router POC
+# Azure AI Foundry Model Router POC

 ## Overview
 This project demonstrates how to interact with **Azure AI Foundry's Model Router** using the OpenAI SDK.
 It initializes an Azure OpenAI client, configures a deployment, and sends a prompt for text generation.